 6 City Lights RooftopCharlotteSee on map

 In the central region of the state, city lovers will enjoy the spectacular 360-degree skyline views from atop City Lights Rooftop.
 A great date night or girls’ night out spot, take in the twinkling lights of this bustling metropolis while sipping on its signature drink, the Sparkle & Pop.
 Choose between prosecco or sparkling rosé paired with a bevy of King of Pops popsicles options.

 7 6th and VineWinston-SalemSee on map

 Take your pick between seating on the multileveled patio or the charming slice of alleyway with bistro tables underneath string lights at this beloved Winston-Salem haunt.
-Located in the Arts District, 6th and Vine features wines from around the world it matches with small plates of contemporary American cuisine like funky flatbreads, trendy entrees like avocado toast, and wine-infused dishes such as Cabernet ribeye or chicken marsala.
+Located in the Arts District, 6th and Vine features wines from around the world it matches with small plates of contemporary American cuisine like funky flatbreads, trendy entrees like avocado toast, and wine-infused dishes such as roasted duck with a Cabernet blackberry sauce.

 8 Top of the Hill